Last Updated: Fri, Jun 1, 2025

 Roundup Safety Concerns

-You might have heard that Roundup has been under the microscope lately, and not in a good way.
-This herbicide has been around since the '70s and is super popular for its weed-killing prowess.
-But lately, some troubling reports are making us question its safety.
+You might have heard that Roundup has been under the microscope lately.
+This herbicide has been around since the 70s and gained popularity for its unmatched ability to tackle weeds of all types.
+But lately, many are questioning its safety.

-The World Health Organization (WHO) has labeled glyphosate—the active ingredient in Roundup—as "probably carcinogenic," meaning it might cause cancer.
-And they're not alone; other independent studies have backed up these claims, making it harder to dismiss them as mere scare tactics.
+The World Health Organization (WHO) has labeled glyphosate—the active ingredient in Roundup—as "probably carcinogenic," meaning, in their opinion, glyphosate has the potential to cause cancer.
+And they're not alone; other independent studies have backed up these claims, making it harder to dismiss them.
 The issue has even made it to court, with people filing lawsuits against Bayer, the company that now owns Roundup.
-These lawsuits claim that Roundup is responsible for their cancer, adding legal weight to the growing stack of scientific evidence.
+These lawsuits claim that Roundup is responsible for their cancer.
+Is it true?
+It's certainly enough to make you stop and think.

-So, where does that leave us?
-In a place where we need to seriously think about what we're using on our farms, gardens, and yards.
-With the risks becoming more evident, it's time to explore alternatives.
-Used correctly, there are even some alternatives that are more effective than the carcinogenic incumbent.
+Many homesteaders are beginning to seriously think about what they're using on their farms, gardens, and yards.
+With the risks of glyphosate becoming more evident, it's definitely time to explore alternatives.
+Used correctly, there are even some alternatives that are more effective at achieving the end result of killing unwanted weeds.

 What Exactly Is Glyphosate?

-As we discussed before, Glyphosate is the main ingredient in Roundup and responsible for the product's weed-killing powers.
-It's a herbicide that halts the growth of plants by inhibiting certain enzymes they need to thrive.
+As we discussed before, glyphosate is the main ingredient in Roundup and responsible for the product's weed-killing abilities.
+It's a herbicide that halts the growth of plants by inhibiting the specific enzymes they need to thrive.
 When you spray it onto a plant, the glyphosate is absorbed and travels down to the roots, killing the plant from the inside out.
 Unfortunately, glyphosate can kill many different types of plants (including good ones, like the vegetables and herbs in your garden).

-In large-scale farming operations, there are genetically modified crops designed to withstand the effects of Roundup so whole fields can be sprayed for weeds without harming the plants.
-But it's not like the Roundup just disappears after that.
-The glyphosate can stick around in the soil, water, and find its way into our food. which is a huge concern when we don't know the full impact of this widely-used chemical.
+This isn't the time for me to discuss my opinion on GMO foods, but, in large-scale farming operations, many crops have been specifically designed to withstand the effects of Roundup, so whole fields can be sprayed for weeds without harming the plants.
+Unfortunately, the glyphosate doesn't magically disappear after it is used on the plants.
+The glyphosate can stick around in the soil, water, and even find its way into our food, which can a huge concern when we don't know the full impact of this chemical on our health.

 There are studies that claim that glyphosate is generally safe for humans.
-However, some of these studies are funded by the companies that produce glyphosate-based products, which should give you a little doubt about their objectivity.
-On the flip side, independent researchers have conducted studies that suggest that glyphosate could mess with your cells' DNA or increase the chances of developing tumors in animals.
+Don't just listen to some random lady you don't know on her blog; look at the studies yourself, and be critical!
+Pay attention to their methods, and pay attention to who funds them.
+Be especially mindful of studies that are funded by companies that produce glyphosate-based products.
+That should always give you a little doubt about the objectivity of the study.
+On the flip side, independent researchers have conducted studies that suggest that glyphosate isn't so safe, for people consuming foods sprayed with glyphosate or for the farmers applying it.
+Again, take a look at the studies yourself.

-So, while glyphosate is effective at killing weeds, there are rising concerns about its wider impact, not just on our gardens but also on our health and the environment.
+At the end of the day, we know glyphosate is effective at killing weeds and that there are rising concerns about its wider impact, not just on our gardens but also on our health and the environment.
 Given these concerns, let's explore some safer alternatives in the sections to come.

 Safer Alternatives to Roundup That Don't Contain Glyphosate

 If glyphosate has potential risks like cancer, what are the safer routes we can take to maintain a weed-free garden or farm?
-Many of the alternatives we can use come right from Mother Nature, or are items you likely have in your household.
-For instance, some of the alternatives include herbicidal soap, iron-based herbicides, corn gluten meal, vinegar, and even mulch.
-These items work by either stifling the weed's growth or killing it outright, without the use of harsh chemicals.
+Many of the alternatives we can use are more ecologically friendly, or are items you likely have in your household.
+These items work by either stifling the weed's growth or killing it outright, without the use of more harsh "chemicals" (be mindful of using the word chemicals: technically, everything is a chemical!).

-Herbicidal Soaps such as Sunday Weed Warrior are another noteworthy alternative to Roundup, offering a more eco-friendly way to manage weeds.
+Herbicidal Soaps such as Sunday Weed Warrior are one alternative to glyphosate, offering an eco-friendly way to manage weeds.
 These soaps contain fatty acid salts that break down the waxy outer layer of plants, leading to dehydration and ultimately, plant death.
-The beauty of herbicidal soap is its specificity; it works on contact, affecting only the plants it directly touches.
+A benefit of herbicidal soap is its specificity; it works on contact, affecting only the plants it directly touches.
 This makes it easier to protect your desired plants while targeting the invasive ones.
 However, like all herbicides, it does have limitations.
-Herbicidal soaps are generally most effective on young, tender weeds and less so on mature, woody plants.
+Herbicidal soaps are generally most effective on young weeds and less so on mature, woody plants.
 Plus, they're not a "spray-and-forget" solution; you'll need to reapply for persistent or larger weed problems.

-If you want to stick with the chemical route, some chemical alternatives to Roundup are worth considering.
-Iron-Based Herbicides, for instance, can be very effective, work within hours, and are generally considered safer than glyphosate-based herbicides.
-Additionally, iron acts as a fertilizer, enhancing soil quality—though this benefit doesn't extend to topical applications.
+If you want to stick with the "chemical" route, an alternative such as an iron-based herbicide is worth considering.
+This can be very effective, work within hours, and is generally considered safer than glyphosate-based herbicides.
+Additionally, iron acts as a fertilizer, enhancing soil quality, though this benefit doesn't extend to topical applications, so take that with a grain of salt.
 When using an iron-based herbicide such as Southern Ag Chelated Liquid Iron, be sure to read the application instructions for the most effective treatment.

-Corn Gluten Meal serves as a unique, natural alternative to Roundup that's particularly effective against germinating seeds.
+Corn gluten meal serves as a unique, natural alternative to glyphosate that's particularly effective against germinating seeds.
 Spread as granules, powder, or liquid, it creates an inhospitable environment for new seeds, preventing them from taking root in the first place.
 While it won't impact established plants, its primary advantage is acting as a preemptive strike against future weed growth.
-However, it's worth noting that corn gluten meal requires specific conditions to be effective.
+It's worth noting that corn gluten meal requires specific conditions to be effective.
 For instance, it's less effective in wet conditions.
-Find corn gluten meal such as Jonathan Green Corn Gluten Lawn Fertilizer on Amazon for a cost-effective way to cover a large area all at once.
+Find corn gluten meal such as Jonathan Green Corn Gluten Lawn Fertilizer for a cost-effective way to cover a large area all at once.

 Vinegar, specifically the acetic acid it contains, is another powerful, natural herbicide.
-Available in varying concentrations, it works by breaking down the plant's cell membrane, leading to rapid dehydration.
-The higher the acetic acid content, the more effective it is, especially for tackling older, more stubborn weeds.
-But, there's a catch: vinegar (like Roundup) is non-selective, meaning it'll harm any plant it comes into contact with, so precision in application is key.
+It works by breaking down the plant's cell membrane, leading to rapid dehydration.
+Vinegar is available in a range of concentrations; the higher the acetic acid content, the more effective it is, especially for tackling older, more stubborn weeds.
+But, there's a catch: vinegar (like glyphosate) is non-selective, meaning it'll harm any plant it comes into contact with.
 Also, vinegar primarily affects the above-ground parts of the plant, which means you may need multiple applications to fully eradicate more tenacious weeds.
 Products such as Green Gobbler 20% Vinegar Weed and Grass Killer are particularly effective at killing weeds.

-Ducks and Geese offer a natural and eco-friendly solution to pest control and weeding on small homesteads.
-With their voracious appetite for insects, slugs, and even small weeds, these feathered friends can significantly reduce your reliance on chemical methods.
-Not only do they clean up your garden, but they also provide you with fresh eggs, making them an invaluable addition to any sustainable living endeavor.
+My personal favorite recommendation, ducks and geese, offer a fantastic solution to pest control and weeding on small homesteads.
+With their appetite for bugs, grass and weeds of all types, these cute (though admittedly, a tiny bit smelly and loud) friends can significantly reduce your reliance on chemical methods.
+Not only do they clean up your garden, but they also provide you with fresh eggs.
 Interested in reaping these benefits?
-Join our hatching egg waitlist and take the first step toward a more natural, balanced garden ecosystem.

 Why Choose Natural Alternatives Over Glyphosate?

-If you're still wondering why you should even consider ditching glyphosate-based products like Roundup, let's delve into the nitty-gritty.
 Numerous studies have raised red flags about the long-term health effects of glyphosate, including an increased risk of certain cancers.
-While the debate is ongoing, why gamble with your health or the environment?
+While the debate is ongoing, it's a good time to try out alternative methods to see if one works for you.
 As someone who raises threatened, heritage breed livestock, I want to do everything I can to make sure my animals stay healthy, and that starts with their food.

 Natural alternatives, from iron-based herbicides to simple mulch, offer effective and more eco-friendly solutions.
 Plus, they often come with added benefits; for instance, some act as fertilizers, nurturing your plants as they combat weeds.
 On a homestead where every choice impacts the greater ecosystem, opting for a natural weed management strategy just makes sense.